Prosocial behaviour: what is it?

 And at any age, your praise and encouragement helps your child develop prosocial behaviour.
 Eventually your child will do things for others because they believe that behaving this way makes the world a better place.

 Prosocial behaviour looks different at different ages.
-Below are ideas for fostering prosocial behaviour in children from toddlers to teenagers.
+Strategies for encouraging prosocial behaviour depend on children’s ages and stages of development.

 Toddlers developing prosocial behaviour

 Toddlers often like to help.
 You can encourage them but also try to be realistic about their behaviour.
-For example, a toddler might pick up something you drop, but they might have trouble sharing a toy.
+For example, a toddler might pick up something you’ve dropped, but they might have trouble sharing a toy.

 Here are ideas to build on this early prosocial behaviour: